 by midterm of the following semester.

-which he did not earn a passing grade.
+which they did not earn a passing grade.

-a part of his permanent record and will
+a part of their permanent record and will

 show on any transcript issued by the Seminary or College; however, when a

 course is repeated, the highest earned